RKKoranteng/RKKoranteng/README.md

 <strong>I'm a Senior Database Engineer, Consultant, and DBA Advocate.</strong>

 I am a Senior Database Engineer, Consultant, and DBA Advocate, with a passion for modernizing database environments.
 I spend my time creating solutions to automate database lifecycle.
 As a Database Administration Advocate, I take immense joy in sharing my expertise with fellow DBA's and empowering them with the tools, resources, and support needed to deliver exceptional database experience.
-I spend my free time 🏋️ or watching some history documentaries.
+I spend my free time doing dad stuff & honey-do list 😏.

 ### Blog 📝
 I write a lot on a wide range of topics regarding database engineering and everything linked to that.
 You can have a look at [rkkoranteng.com](https://www.rkkoranteng.com)!